 "User Group Meetups are a safe place to ask questions, share opinions, learn, and network," says Jonathan Etkin (New York).
 "They are not sales events; they exist to increase customer-to-customer communication, as well as customer-to-Anaplan communication.
 Participate!
 More dialogue leads to a superior Anaplan platform for all."

-Among respondents to our post-event surveys, nearly 96% of past User Group attendees say they found the events useful and 98% plan to attend the next event!
+Among respondents to our post-event surveys, nearly 96 percent of past User Group attendees say they found the events useful and 98 percent plan to attend the next event!

 Be sure to continue the conversation before and after a User Group event in one of the User Group spaces on the Anaplan Community.
 We currently offer 28 differentregion-based discussion boards, and the list is growing.
 Each provides a dedicated forum for members to network, share resources, and interact about their planning challenges and victories.

 Texas User GroupLeader Vicky Ascencio shared about the kind of support she sees occurring in these spaces: "Don't be afraid to come with questions or want to talk something through with fellow Anaplanners.
 People love to help and hear what others are doing."
 These spaces are the perfect spots to ask your fellow Anaplanners for advice or even arrange an offline coffee chat to network or talk shop.

 Dora Varhaniovschi (Benelux) emphasizes that User Groups are "for users, by users.
 It’s a platform for them to bring forward content that they feel needs attention.
 It can be anything from a project they’ve completed and feel very proud of or something they are stuck at and would like tips and tricks from outside.”